codecrafters-io/build-your-own-redis/solutions/haskell/06-set_get/explanation.md

 When using a single list of tuples (remember, like the initial idea) we can construct that single piece of data with it, but we get the benefit of mutability and concurrency.

 ## 1.3.
 Database implementation
-Since we are interested in storing a `Key`-`Value` pair in this database, it is a good idea to use a mapping function, such as `Map` from the `containers` library.
+Since we are interested in storing a `Key`-`Value` pair in this database, it is a good idea to use a mapping function, such as the `Map` type from the `containers` library.
 This has the benefit that we can use abstract functions to insert and find elements without having to write our own implementations for it (but feel free to do so).

 We first define a `type` alias for the database to easily refer to it throughout the program.
 Additionally, we define two new type synonyms, `Key` and `Value` which are both a `ByteString`.

-Then, using the `newTVarIO` function from the `STM` package we create a new instance of the database.
+Then, using the `newTVarIO` function from the `STM` package we create a new, empty instance of the database.
-We add to it some initial values in a list of tuples of type `(Key, Value)`, which the `fromList` function transforms into the desired `Map Key Value` format.
+From the `Data.Map` package of the `containers` library we use the handy `empty` function for this.

 Finally, we can initialize the database in our main routine.